Creating Context Menus for Apps¶

 is reached.
 Inside a top level step navigation is possible via the

-focus the next leaf step and
+arrow-buttons, where right and down focus the next leaf step and

-focus the previous leaf step.
+left and up focus the previous leaf step.
 However, it is possible to

 override this behavior if needed (see Customizing Pilot Navigation)